 Our specialists work together to determine the best approach to diagnosing and treating even the most complex injuries, abnormalities, or diseases.
 Many patients who come to Yale Medicine find that treatment improves their hand function dramatically.

-The Center for Musculoskeletal Care McGivney Advanced Surgery Center is a “state-of the art” facility staffed with expert nurses, anesthesiologist, surgeons, and support staff devoted to concepts of patient comfort and well-being before, during, and after surgery so that anxiety, pain, and recovery time are minimized.
+The Center for Musculoskeletal Care McGivney Advanced Surgery Center is a state-of the art facility staffed with expert nurses, anesthesiologist, surgeons, and support staff.
+All of these people are devoted to maximizing patient comfort and well-being before, during, and after surgery so that anxiety, pain, and recovery time are minimized.